CenturyLinkCloud/PublicKB/README.md

 ```

 _Note that the first time you wish to run the commit analyzer, you'll have to run `npm install` from the `lib` directory.
 This assumes you have [Node.js](http://nodejs.org) installed._

+### Merging an upstream repository into your fork

+**Via Github.com Website**

+1. Open your fork on GitHub.
+2. Click on Pull Requests.
+3. Click on New Pull Request.
+By default, GitHub will compare the original with your fork, and there shouldn’t be anything to compare if you didn’t make any changes.
+4. Click on switching the base.
+Now GitHub will compare your fork with the original, and you should see all the latest changes.
+5. Click on Click to create a pull request for this comparison and assign a predictable name to your pull request (e.g., Update from original).
+6. Click on Send pull request.
+7. Scroll down and click Merge pull request and finally Confirm merge.
+If your fork didn’t have any changes, you will be able to merge it automatically.

+**Via Terminal**

+1. Open Terminal (for Mac users) or the command prompt (for Windows and Linux users).
+1. Change the current working directory to your local project.
+1. Check out the branch you wish to merge to.
+Usually, you will merge into master.

+  `git checkout master`
+1. Pull the desired branch from the upstream repository.
+This method will retain the commit history without modification.

+  `git pull https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git BRANCH_NAME`
+1. If there are conflicts, resolve them.
+For more information, see "Resolving a merge conflict from the command line".
+1. Commit the merge.
+1. Review the changes and ensure they are satisfactory.
+1. Push the merge to your GitHub repository.

+  `git push origin master`

 ## KB Article Format